 - Investigate systematic errors associated with the XCT technology

 - Investigate the factors that influence the quality of AM

 - Evaluate XCT as a method for robust dimensional analysis of AM parts

 NPL can provide customers with both qualitative and quantitive analysis of single and multi-material samples.
 Using our other in-house capabilities, we are in the unique position of being able to correlate XCT images and analysis to other physical dimensions, such as: dimensional through one of our many traceable CMM systems, 3D external surface generation through optical methods (fringe projection or laser line projection), material properties, analysis of inclusions through microwave scanning, acoustical and thermal analysis, is to name only a few from the wide range of available systems.

 Examination of the assembled internal structure of manufactured parts, in a range of discrete points in manufacturing.
 This allows the customer to pinpoint steps in the manufacturing process that may be responsible for particular issues or problems.

 NPL has collaborated at both international and national levels with: NMIs, academia and industry on a variety of projects.
-The list of collaborators includes the following, but not exhaustive: PTB, NIST, NMIJ, BAM, Bath University, Huddersfield University, Padua University, Southampton University, University College London (UCL), Nikon, Simpleware, VolumeGraphics.
+The list of collaborators includes the following, but not exhaustive: PTB, NIST, NMIJ, BAM, Bath University, Huddersfield University, Padua University, Southampton University, University College London (UCL), Nikon, Synopsys, VolumeGraphics.